All Episodes

 She set it up for another purpose.

-Now we have Huma Abaddon's emails.
+Now we have Huma Abeddin's emails.

 She too had her email correspondence on a private account on Hillary Clinton's server.

-It's finally come out, and we find out that in fact the reason she kept this private server is because it was handling Clinton Foundation business.
+It's finally come out, and we find out that, in fact, the reason she kept this private server is because it was handling Clinton Foundation business, the same Clinton Foundation business that she promised back during her confirmation hearings that she was going to distance herself from.

-I mean, not once, but twice now, it seems uh Clint uh Hillary Clinton avoiding criminal legal jeopardy as cause for celebration inside the the Clinton camp.
+Hillary Clinton avoiding criminal legal jeopardy is cause for celebration inside the Clinton camp.

-She was meeting with people who were disproportionately donors to the Foundation, wasn't she?
+She was meeting with people who were disproportionately donors to the foundation, wasn't she?

 We know that Doug Band, who was a senior executive at the Clinton Foundation, was in constant contact with Huma Abidin when she was at the State Department.

-But we have, for instance, emails with Doug Band saying, Hey, can you get a meeting with the Crown Prince of Bahrain with the Secretary of State?
+But we have, for instance, emails with Doug Band saying, hey, can you get a meeting with the Crown Prince of Bahrain with the Secretary of State?

 And we know that that meeting happened.

-Uh we're still not clear whether or not that happened.
+We're still not clear whether or not that happened.

-But the requests were pouring in, and I think to me, reading through all of these Abidin emails, the extraordinary thing is just the familiarity between band and abidin.
+And I think to me, reading through all of these Abidden emails, the extraordinary thing is just the familiarity between Band and Abidden.

 I remember the case.